Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 COMMAND_PREFIX|The prefix to be used.
 Default is '.'
 HOST|IP the bot listens on for messages from DCS.
 Default is 127.0.0.1, to only accept internal communication on that machine.
 PORT|UDP port, the bot listens on for messages from DCS.
 Default is 10081. **__Don't expose that port to the outside world!__**
+AUTOBAN|If true, members leaving the discord will be automatically banned.
 SERVER_FILTER|Filter to shorten server names (if needed) MISSION_FILTER|Filter to shorten mission names (if needed) DCS_HOME|The main configuration directory of your DCS server installation (for Hook installation).
 Keep it empty, if you like to place the Hook by yourself.